Boeing 2707: Concorde

-By mid-1962, it was becoming clear that tentative talks earlier that year between the British Aircraft Corporation and Sud Aviation (later Aérospatiale) on a merger of their SST projects were more serious than originally thought.
+By mid-1962, it was becoming clear in the US that tentative talks earlier that year between the British Aircraft Corporation and Sud Aviation (later Aérospatiale) on a merger of their SST projects were more serious than originally thought.
 In November 1962, still to the surprise of many, the Concorde project was announced.
 In spite of marginal economics, nationalistic and political arguments had led to wide support for the project, especially from Charles de Gaulle.
-This set off something of a wave of panic in other countries, as it was widely believed that almost all future commercial aircraft would be supersonic, and it looked like the Europeans would start off with a huge lead.
+This set off something of a wave of panic in the US, as it was widely believed that almost all future commercial aircraft would be supersonic, and it looked like the Europeans would start off with a huge lead.
 As if this were not enough, it soon became known that the Soviets were also working on a similar design.

 Three days after the Concorde announcement, Halaby wrote a letter to Kennedy suggesting that if they did not immediately start their own SST effort, the US would lose 50,000 jobs, $4 billion in income, and $3 billion in capital as local carriers turned to foreign suppliers.
 A report from the Supersonic Transport Advisory Group (STAG) followed, noting that the European team was in the lead in basic development, and suggested competing by developing a more advanced design with better economics.
 At the time, more advanced generally meant higher speed.
 The baseline design in the report called for an aircraft with Mach 3 performance with 2400 mile range in order to serve the domestic market.
 They felt that there was no way to build a transatlantic design with that performance in time to catch the Concorde's introduction, abandoning the trans-Atlantic market to the Europeans.

 In spite of vocal opponents, questions about the technical requirements, and extremely negative reports about its economic viability, the SST project gathered strong backing from industry and the FAA.
 Johnson sent a report to the president asking for $100 million in funding for FY 1964.
 This might have been delayed, but in May, Pan Am announced they had placed 6 options on the Concorde.
 Juan Trippe leaked the information earlier that month, stating that the airline would not ignore the SST market, and would buy from Europe if need be.
 Pan Am's interest in Concorde angered Kennedy, who called his administration to get Pan Am to redirect its potential funding back to the US SST program.

 Kennedy introduced the National Supersonic Transport program on June 5, 1963, in a speech at the US Air Force Academy.